What can you do with a liberal arts degree? It’s a question many liberal arts majors face as they approach graduation.

-Many graduates with liberal arts degrees felt passionate about their subjects, whether it was literature, art history, or the social sciences.
+Many graduates with liberal arts degrees feel passionate about their subjects, whether it was literature, art history or social sciences that they studied.
 If that sounds like you, then you should seek a job that incorporates that passion.

 If you’re excited about your work, you’re more likely to be successful.
 Chances are, you’re not going to accomplish very much in a job that makes you feel “meh.”

 As Steve Jobs said, “The only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 And don’t settle.”
 Most successful people didn’t rise to the top of their fields doing something they found boring.

 On the flip side, you can’t necessarily expect your job to fulfill all your personal passions.
 Consider this thought-provoking counterpoint to Jobs’s idea from author Miya Tokumitsu.
 She suggests that the “do what you love” mantra is a privileged point of view that most people can’t afford.

 Tokumitsu says this mindset breaks down the barriers between work and leisure to the detriment of workers.
 You should do what interests you, but you should remember that work is still work, not a 24/7 love-fest.
 And you should be fairly compensated for your hard work, even if it’s in a field that you love.